Here are some easy to use tips to help you keep cool this summer!

 Use your fans in your home to move air around and get a breeze going.
 Moving air will feel cooler without the expense of the air conditioning running.
 Also be sure to use kitchen fans and bathroom fans to get unwanted heat from your home when cooking or taking a hot shower.
 Maybe consider taking a cool shower to keep your home cool or maybe:

-Hot weather and grilled food seems to go hand in hand.
+Hot weather and grilled food seem to go hand in hand.
 When it’s hot outside, why heat the house with kitchen cooking?
 Go outside and use the grill to avoid heating your home.
 It tastes better anyway!

 Back to light and heat.
 If you’re using incandescent lights (the regular bulbs we grew up with) you are not only costing yourself extra electric charges, you’re heating your home too!
 Those bulbs get hot and that heat adds to the temperature of your home like little heaters.
 Make the change to CFL, fluorescent or LED lights.
 You will lower your cooling costs and the cost to light the room!

 Do not set your air conditioner so low that it is working all day long to keep your home cool.
 78 degrees is the recommended temperature to have your home while you’re in it.
 Every degree above 78 may save you 6 to 8 percent from your energy bill.
 Try to keep consistent with your temperature to get used to the setting you choose.
 An ultimate goal is to try to keep your AC from coming on at 88 degrees Fahrenheit (yes 88, you can do it!) or below.
-Of course if you have health concerns please follow your doctor’s advice.
+Of course, if you have health concerns please follow your doctor’s advice.

 Does your home have a draft or two that is keeping it from being energy efficient?
 Check your local electric company for energy audits and programs.
 Summer heat puts a strain on the electric grid so power companies have resources in place to assist customer save energy.
 Saving energy means you have a lower bill!
 If there are no programs where you live, you can find auditors to come to your home to inspect it and make recommendations to help it be cool in the summer and warm in the winter.

-Hopefully these tips will keep you from sweating the energy bill!
+Hopefully, these tips will keep you from sweating the energy bill!
 Enjoy the season and have fun in the sun.

 AFCPE Accredited Credit Counselor